JunhaoSong/cuseistut/source/gcap/index.rst

 1.1 What is focal mechanism
 ============================
 To describe the geometry of a fault, Scientists assume that the fault is a planar surface across which slip occurred during an earthquake.
-The focal mechanism describes the gault geometry of the seismogenic fault (e.g., strike(θ), dip(β)) and the slip in the fault (e.g., rake(λ)).
+The focal mechanism describes the fault geometry of the seismogenic fault (e.g., strike(θ), dip(β)) and the slip in the fault (e.g., rake(λ)).
 The beach ball were the lower-hemisphere stereographic projection of the fault geometry.

 .. image:: ./gcap/focal-mechanism.png